austinmp/multi-kill-clipper/README.md

 * Tracking of previously clipped multi-kills to prevent duplicate searches.

 If you have any requests of your own, please feel free to submit them.

-## Misc
-If you found this app helpful or cool and you're feeling generous, feel free to buy me a coffee ☕.